Consumer choice: Labor-leisure trade-off

-A person's consumption is the amount of labor they choose multiplied by the amount they are paid per hour of labor (their wage, often denoted w).
+Consumption (C), which represents the amount of goods or services a person can take, is determined as the amount of labor they choose multiplied by the amount they are paid per hour of labor (their wage, often denoted w).
 Thus, the amount that a person consumes is:

-When a consumer chooses no leisure $(\ell=0)$ then $T-\ell = T$ and $C = wT$.
+Such that, when a consumer chooses no leisure $(\ell=0)$ then $T-\ell = T$ and $C = wT$.

-From this labor-leisure tradeoff model, the substitution effect and income effect from various changes caused by welfare benefits, labor taxation, or tax credits can be analyzed.
+From this labor-leisure tradeoff model, both the substitution effect and the income effect can be used to analyse various changes caused by welfare benefits, labor taxation, or tax credits.

+It is important to note that the labour-leisure tradeoff will also be impacted on consumers norms, preferences and other non-economical factors.
+Therefore, real world applications of this relationship should be supported by an understanding of the factors previously listed to ensure oversights for consumer behaviour are avoided.